hbavaria/att-cdo-enablement-labs/Labs/2_Data_Lakehouse/README.md

 4. Run all cells consequitively starting from packages installations in the first cell and check outputs

 - :warning: The notebook will prompt for a Cloud API Key.
 When prompted, please paste the `watsonx.data back-end Cloud API key` that was provided by the instructor and press `Enter`.
 Do not use your client CLOUD_API_KEY here.
+- :warning: The `spark.hadoop.fs.s3a.secret.key`and `spark.hadoop.fs.s3a.access.key` will be provided.
 - A successful run will include the payload to your spark app submission in the last cell in json format.
 - Copy the `payload` to your reference note, you will use it for your spark app submission.